algosup/2023-2024-project-5-flutter-team-7/docs/specs/technical.md

 Similarly, making our application responsive and fully working on mobile, tablets, and computers will require a lot of time.
 For this reason, it is the last goal on our list and might even be a future improvement.

 Finally, some companies may get a lot of matches.
 For them, it would be imperative to have the possibility of automatic matchmaking.
 This task is not our priority and is out of scope.

+One aspect to keep in consideration is our lack of budget.
+As such, we are unable to use any expensive tool or service.
+The only acceptable expense is the Google Play fee.